-Please see the procedure for moderation of marks in Section 18 above
+Please see the procedure for moderation of marks in Section 18 above inspect any assessment material for the programme.
+The detailed duties of external examiners are set out in the Quality Manual.

-Confirm the extent of an external examiner's influence in endorsing a set of module marks [ref: General Regulations section 9 and Quality Manual, Section 1 QM of Assessment, paras 28-29]
+Confirm the extent of an external examiner's influence in endorsing a set of module marks [ref: General Regulations section 9 and Quality Manual, Section I QM of Assessment, paras 28-29]

 At least one external examiner shall be appointed to the MSc Physiotherapy (pre-registration) programme.
-The external examiner(s) shall be invited to participate in the setting of assessments and shall have the right to inspect any assessment material for the programme.
-The detailed duties of external examiners are set out in the Quality Manual.
+The external examiner(s) shall be invited to participate in the setting of assessments and shall have the right to